jpreecedev/developerhandbook/src/content/blog/react/adding-finishing-touches-property-finder/index.md

 ---
-layout: post
 title: Adding the finishing touches to 'Property Finder'
 description: This post focuses on adding the final touches to our 'Property Finder' React.js website
-date: 2019-01-27
+pubDate: 2019-01-27
-categories: ['React', 'practical-react-series']
+categories: ["React", "practical-react-series"]
 seriesTitle: Practical React Developer
-group: 'Software Development'
+group: "Software Development"
 ---

 At the beginning of this project, we created two components.
 Those components were designed to display key information about a single property and its location.
 These components were `<Map />` and `<KeyFeatures />`.